USS Arizona survivor rejoins shipmates, interred aboard ship

 - With thousands of pedestrians, why are vehicles allowed on Seattle’s Pike Place?

-His granddaughter, Jessica Marino, traveled from New Jersey to Hawaii with her family for Saturday’s ceremony.
+Haerry’s granddaughter, Jessica Marino, traveled from New Jersey to Hawaii with her family for Saturday’s ceremony.
 She handed his urn to divers, who placed it within the ship’s sunken hull.
+Hundreds of sailors and Marines are entombed there.

+“That was the point at which I kind of lost it,” Marino said.
+“It was really sad, but also really sweet to see.
+It was amazing.”

+Only USS Arizona survivors can be interred on the ship.
+Haerry served for 25 years in the Navy, retiring as a master chief.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.